-- A) A resolution through consultation may be promoted and performed between applicants and the C-OSS, if the following criteria are met: - o The conflict is only on a single corridor. - Suitable alternative PaPs are available. - B) Applying the priority rule as described in Annex 1 of the FCA (see Annex 4.A) and in 4.3.4.13 and 4.3.4.14. - a.
-Cases where no Network PaP is involved (see 4.3.4.13) - b.
-Cases where Network PaP is involved in at least one of the requests (see 4.3.4.14)
+- A) A resolution through consultation may be promoted and performed between applicants and the C-OSS, if the following criteria are met: - The conflict is only on a single corridor. - Suitable alternative PaPs are available. - B) Applying the priority rule as described in Annex 1 of the FCA (see Annex 4.A) and in 4.3.4.12